 Caring for a loved one with dementia is, perhaps, one of the hardest challenges in life.
 Whether it's a parent or a spouse or simply someone you know, watching them lose their ability for normal interaction in everyday life is frustrating and devastating.
 If severe enough, dementia can also pose a safety risk if your loved one begins wandering off.
-While being aware of the hardships, mutiple cities in the U.K have commited to caring for senior's with dementia and their families.
+While being aware of the hardships, multiple cities in the UK have committed to caring for senior's with dementia and their families.
 Learn more below about what could possibly be the most dementia friendly city in the world.

 The question faced is how best to care for those with dementia.
 Sadly, many times the burden for care is too much for the family and those suffering spend their days in long-term care facilities.

 Where did inspiration for such change come from?
 The small town of Bruges, Belgium.
 They began their own campaign for a dementia friendly community in 2010, where 2,000 of its 116,000 residents live with dementia.
-They are now thought of as the "most dementia friendly city".
 It took time, as well as hundreds of volunteers and collaboration between businesses, municipal organizations, and the police force.
 Now they have 90 businesses dedicated to serving and assisting patrons with dementia.
-They also boast the Foton Choir - made up of singers who have dementia - which sang at the Bruges Music for Life Festival.
+They also boast the Foton Choir, which is made up of singers who have dementia.
+They sang at the Bruges Music for Life Festival.

 The blessings of these changes and a supportive community reach beyond the person with dementia to affect their family as well.
 The wife of one of Bruges dementia residents, Elena Bins summed it up this way: "Even if he isn't the same man he once was, I want him to be able to maintain his independence and dignity for as long as possible.
 Places like this can allow that to happen."